Impression Evidence: Footprints, Tyre Marks and Casting

-The two-dimensional and three-dimensional impression evidence classes: footwear impressions (the SWGTREAD outsole-comparison frame, the FBI footwear-database, the RCMP Treadmate database) with class + subclass + individual features (wear pattern, randomly-acquired characteristics); tyre impressions (tread design, tyre-print individualisation, the Tracking Evidence database); casting methods — Dental Stone for soil + sand prints, sulphur for snow prints, electrostatic dust-print lifter (ESLA) for indoor dust prints; the Tetreault Hill v.
+The two-dimensional and three-dimensional impression evidence classes: footwear impressions (the SWGTREAD outsole-comparison frame, the FBI footwear-database, the RCMP Treadmate database) with class + subclass + individual features (wear pattern, randomly-acquired characteristics); tyre impressions (tread design, tyre-print individualisation, the Tracking Evidence database); casting methods, Dental Stone for soil + sand prints, sulphur for snow prints, electrostatic dust-print lifter (ESLA) for indoor dust prints; the Tetreault Hill v.
 R 2018 Canadian footwear-evidence judgment.

 Last updated:

-A shoe sole touches the ground perhaps ten thousand times a day.
-Every one of those contacts is an impression event.
+A shoe sole leaves an impression event with every step.
 Most leave nothing recoverable.
-A few, in the right substrate, in good lighting, under the right conditions, leave behind an exact mould of that sole's current surface geometry, and that geometry carries a forensic story about the shoe's origin, its wear history, and the events that have damaged or modified it since manufacture.
+A few, in the right substrate, leave a mould of the sole's current surface geometry that carries a forensic story about the shoe's origin, its wear history, and the damage it has sustained since manufacture.
+What that impression cannot tell you directly is who was wearing the shoe.

-Impression evidence from footwear and tyres sits in a class that should not be confused with fingerprint evidence even though both involve physical contact.
+Impression evidence from footwear and tyres should not be confused with fingerprint evidence even though both involve physical contact.
 A fingerprint is a biological characteristic unique to an individual, stable over a lifetime.
-A footwear impression is a record of an object, and that object can be replaced, modified, or possessed by any number of people.
-What the impression can tell you is which specific shoe sole made it (if the sole has been individualised by wear and damage) and whether the impressions at a scene were all made by the same shoe.
-What it cannot tell you directly, without additional evidence, is who was wearing the shoe.
+A footwear impression is a record of an object that can be replaced, modified, or possessed by any number of people.
+What the impression can tell you is which specific shoe sole made it (if individualised by wear and damage) and whether impressions at a scene were all made by the same shoe.

 An impression forms when a solid object contacts a substrate and deforms it plastically, leaving a negative of the contact surface when the object is removed.
 The quality of the impression, defined by the level of surface detail captured, depends on the interplay of three physical variables: the applied force (load per unit area), the substrate's yield strength (its resistance to deformation), and the contact kinematics (whether the contact is pure compression or involves shear and sliding components).